gustavoconforti/wazuh-honeypot/README.md

 # Wazuh Honeypot

+> [!WARNING]
+> This repository is for educational and research purposes only.
+Deploying honeypots on a network without proper authorization may be illegal in some jurisdictions.
+Use responsibly and in compliance with applicable laws and regulations.

 ## Overview
 This repository contains Docker containers designed not only to attract attackers by simulating system vulnerabilities but also to log malicious activities and send them to a Wazuh server for alert triggering.
 These containers include the Wazuh Agent to facilitate the generation of logs in the format expected by Wazuh Server (v.4.5.0-1).